Linux sendmail command

 |--||Stop processing command flags and use the rest of the arguments as addresses.|

-There are also a number of processing options that may be set.
-Normally these will only be used by a system administrator.
+There are also many processing options that can be set.
+Normally these are only used by a system administrator.
 Options may be set either on the command line using the -o flag (for short names), the -O flag (for long names), or in the configuration file.
 This is a partial list limited to those options that are likely to be useful on the command line and only shows the long names.
 The options are:

 |AliasFile=file||Use alternate alias file.|

 |HoldExpensive||On mailers that are considered "expensive" to connect to, don't initiate immediate connection.
 This requires queueing.|

 |CheckpointInterval=N||Checkpoint the queue file after every N successful deliveries (default 10).
 This avoids excessive duplicate deliveries when sending to long mailing lists interrupted by system crashes.|

 |DeliveryMode=x||Set the delivery mode to x.
 Delivery modes are "i" for interactive (synchronous) delivery, "b" for background (asynchronous) delivery, "q" for queue only; i.e., actual delivery is done the next time the queue is run, and "d" for deferred: the same as "q" except that database lookups for maps which have set the -D option (default for the host map) are avoided.|